Zyfurr/Zyfurr.github.io/index.md

 {: .hint-title}
 > - PYNQ is an open-source framework developed by AMD that provides an alternative way to interface with FPGAs.
-> - PYNQ uses Python, Jupyter notebooks, and Linux to allow for a more streamlined FPGA design and programming experience.
+> - PYNQ uses Python, Jupyter notebooks, and Linux to allow for a more streamlined FPGA programming experience.
 > - This framework is extremely useful for engineers who are not as well versed in the hardware side of FPGA work because it abstracts a lot of details away.

 ## Directions